awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-content-encodings-examples-image-s3.md

 The raw bytes are returned because the `Accept` header is set to a binary media type of `application/octet-stream` and binary support is enabled for the API\.

-Alternatively, to download an image file \(`image.jpg`\) as a Base64\-encoded string, formatted as a JSON property, from Amazon S3, add a response template to the 200 integration response like this, as shown in the bold\-faced Swagger definition block below:
+Alternatively, to download an image file \(`image.jpg`\) as a Base64\-encoded string, formatted as a JSON property, from Amazon S3, add a response template to the 200 integration response like this, as shown in the bold\-faced OpenAPI definition block below:

 ```
         "x-amazon-apigateway-integration": {